djndl1/CSNotes/os/unix_linux/threads.md

 `pthread_barrier_wait` indicates that a thread is done with its work and is ready to wait for all the other threads to catch up.
 The thread calling `pthread_barrier_wait` is put to sleep if the count is not satisfied.
 If the thread is the last one to call `pthread_barrier_wait`, thereby satisfying the barrier count, all of the threads are awakened.

- When   the  required  number  of  threads  have  called  `pthread_barrier_wait()` specifying the barrier, the constant  PTHREAD_BARRIER_SE- RIAL_THREAD  shall  be  returned  to  one unspecified thread and zero shall be returned to each of the remaining threads.
+ When   the  required  number  of  threads  have  called  `pthread_barrier_wait()` specifying the barrier, the constant  `PTHREAD_BARRIER_SERIAL_THREAD`  shall  be  returned  to  one unspecified thread and zero shall be returned to each of the remaining threads.

 ```c
 #include <stdio.h>